← Back to 史記

 10

-In the eleventh year of Duke Ai's reign, initially Duke Ai married a woman from Chen, and Duke Xi also married a woman from Chen.
-The Lady of Xi was about to return home and passed through Cai, but the Duke of Cai was not respectful.
-Duke Xi was angry and invited King Wen of Chu: 'Come attack me, I will seek help from Cai, Cai must come, and Chu can then strike them and achieve the merit.'
+In the eleventh year of Duke Ai's reign, Duke Ai had earlier married a woman from Chen, and Duke Xi had also married a woman from Chen.
+The Lady of Xi was returning home and passed through Cai, where the Duke of Cai treated her disrespectfully.
+Duke Xi was angry and appealed to King Wen of Chu: "Come attack me.
+I will request aid from Cai; Cai is certain to come, and Chu can then strike it and claim the achievement."
 King Wen of Chu followed this plan and captured Duke Ai of Cai, returning with him.
 Duke Ai stayed for nine years and died in Chu.
 He altogether reigned for twenty years and died.
-The Cai people established his son Xi, who became Duke Mu.
+The people of Cai established his son Xi.
+This was Duke Mu.

 11

-Duke Mu made his younger sister the wife of Duke Huan of Qi.
-In the eighteenth year, Duke Huan of Qi was playing with the Cai woman in the boat.
+Duke Mu gave his younger sister in marriage to Duke Huan of Qi.
+In the eighteenth year, Duke Huan of Qi was boating with the Cai woman.
 His wife rocked the boat.
-Duke Huan told her to stop, but she didn't.
-The duke was angered and returned the Cai woman but didn't divorce her.
-The Duke of Cai was angered and married off his younger sister.
-Duke Huan of Qi was angered and attacked Cai; Cai collapsed, and he captured Duke Mu, going south to Shao Ling in Chu.
-Then the feudal lords apologized to Qi on Cai's behalf, and the Duke of Qi returned the Duke of Cai.
-In the twenty-ninth year, Duke Mu died, and his son Duke Zhuang Jia Wu succeeded him.
+Duke Huan told her to stop, but she would not.
+The duke was angered and sent the Cai woman back, but did not divorce her.
+The Duke of Cai was angered and married his younger sister to another man.
+Duke Huan of Qi became angry and attacked Cai; Cai collapsed, and Duke Huan captured Duke Mu, then continued south to Shaoling in Chu.
+Then the feudal lords apologized to Qi on Cai's behalf, and the Duke of Qi sent the Duke of Cai back.
+In the twenty-ninth year, Duke Mu died, and his son Duke Zhuang jiawu succeeded him.

 12

 In the third year of Duke Zhuang's reign, Duke Huan of Qi died.
-In the fourteenth year, Duke Wen of Jin defeated Chu at Cheng Pu.
-In the twentieth year, Chu's Crown Prince Shang Chen assassinated his father King Cheng and replaced him.
-In the twenty-fifth year, Duke Mu of Qin died.
-In the thirty-third year, King Zhuang of Chu ascended the throne.
+In the fourteenth year, Duke Wen of Jin defeated Chu at Chengpu.
+In the twentieth year, the Chu crown prince Shangchen killed his father, King Cheng, and took his place.
+Duke Mu of Qin died in the twenty-fifth year.
+In the thirty-third year, King Zhuang of Chu came to the throne.
 In the thirty-fourth year, Duke Zhuang died, and his son Duke Wen Shen succeeded him.

 13

 In the fourteenth year of Duke Wen's reign, King Zhuang of Chu attacked Chen and killed Xia Zheng Shu.
 In the fifteenth year, Chu surrounded Zheng.
-Zheng surrendered to Chu, and Chu again freed them.
+Zheng surrendered, and Chu again released it.
 In the twentieth year, Duke Wen died, and his son Duke Jing Gu succeeded him.

 14

 In the first year of Duke Jing's reign, King Zhuang of Chu died.
-In the forty-ninth year, Duke Jing married a wife for Crown Prince Ban from Chu, but Duke Jing had relations with her.
+In the forty-ninth year, Duke Jing took a woman from Chu as wife for Crown Prince Ban, but then had relations with her himself.
 The crown prince assassinated Duke Jing and established himself, becoming Duke Ling.

 15